comp1100/comp1100.github.io/_sources/workshops/Week_4_repositories.md

 **Common mistakes**:
 - Make sure to pull the repository after your team member has pushed the change with the `Interviews` folder.
-- Make sure that you are are not pushing to the main branch after you add your files.
+- Make sure that you are not pushing to the main branch after you add your files.

 ## Take a break